carlos-molina/tee-morello-performance-experiments/README.md

 1) Initiation: In the morello board Alice initiates cheri-cap-experiment.py with the following paremeters.

     a) process_list: list to store the processes started.
 For example Alice can type .....  in .... [where?]

     b) max_memory_usage: gets the total amount of memory available on the system.
      Alice .....??????

     c) csv_file: name of the CSV file to save the results.
 For example can chose results.csv

-d) start_time: marks the start time to calculate the elapsed time.
+    d) elapsed) start_time: marks the start time to calculate the elapsed time.
        Alice .....?????

 1) Launch: to launch cheri-cap-experiment.py Alice executes
    % python3 cheri-cap-experiment.py